ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Viewing your bare metal servers by using the API
 {: #viewing-bare-metal-servers-api}

-You can view a list of all your bare metal servers for your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
 To list all bare metal servers by using the API, use [List all bare metal servers](/apidocs/vpc/latest#list-bare-metal-servers).

 Specify a `GET /bare_metal_servers` request to list all the bare metal servers.